 - Fever or chills

 These symptoms are usually felt right after meals, especially after consuming fatty or greasy foods.
-Once patients begin to feel the symptoms of gallbladder disease, surgery is usually needed to remove the gallstones, decayed tissues, or even the entire damaged gallbladder itself.
+Once patients begin to feel the symptoms of gallbladder disease, surgery is usually needed to remove the gallstones, or even the entire damaged gallbladder itself.

 How Long Does Gallbladder Removal Surgery Take?